Sorcerer (film): Locations

 To create four prologues for the characters' respective backstories, Friedkin shot each of the vignettes on location, respectively in Paris for Victor Manzon, Jerusalem for Kassem, Elizabeth, New Jersey, for Jackie Scanlon, and Veracruz, Mexico, for Nilo.
 The main part of the film was, on the other hand, originally meant to be shot in Ecuador, which impressed Friedkin tremendously.
 However, such a diversity of locations caused serious concerns about the budget.
 After strong opposition from Lew Wasserman, who was the owner of Universal Studios at the time, Friedkin had to opt out from shooting there.
 The director eventually settled on the Dominican Republic, after receiving a green light from the studio's executives.
 In a memoir, Infamous Players: A Tale of Movies, the Mob (And Sex), film producer Peter Bart theorized that the owner of Gulf and Western, Charlie Bluhdorn, supported the Dominican Republic financially and intended to create a film-making centre there.
 Paul Rowlands, a critic, stated that "it's likely the decision to film in the Dominican Republic was one favoured by Bluhdorn."

-After scouting locations with Walon Green and John Box, the production designer, they chose La Altagracia village as the main location.
+After scouting locations with Walon Green and John Box, the production designer, they chose Villa Altagracia as the main location.
 Friedkin described the place as "a prison without walls" with a "sense of timeless poverty and persecution".

 Although the majority of the film was filmed in the Dominican Republic, Friedkin did not hesitate to look for other locales to achieve the desired effect.
 One of the most notable ones is depicted in the film's climax.
 It features a surrealistic landscape on Navajo Nation lands in the Bisti/De-Na-Zin Wilderness, New Mexico: